 As any parent will know, our children grow quickly and we have to resize their clothes all the time—this is the same for houseplants.
 As they grow you’ll have to repot your plants and give them a bigger container.
-Regular repotting will keep the plants healthy so knowing when and how to repot your houseplants, and, of course how you need to prepare will make the process an easy one.
+Regular repotting will keep the plants healthy so knowing when and how to repot your houseplants, and, of course, how you need to prepare will make the process an easy one.

-Different plants have are more or less sensitive to repotting so make sure that you research whether their root systems are particularly delicate and what is the best way to repot for your particular plants.
+Different plants are more or less sensitive to repotting so make sure that you research whether their root systems are particularly delicate and what is the best way to repot for your particular plants.

 Here are some broad signs that your little plants are ready to move to a bigger space:

-Roots of plants are overgrown
+1. The roots of plants are overgrown

-When you see the roots of your plants growing out of the container’s drainage holes or grow up over the side of the pot, these are signs that your plants are ready for a bigger home.
+When you see the roots of your plants growing out of the container’s drainage holes or growing up over the side of the pot, these are signs that your plants are ready for a bigger home.

 In a small pot, crowed roots will grow together and become rootbound.
 It is easy to confuse rootbound plants and underwatered plants because they have similar symptoms: yellow leaves and quick-drying soil.
-If your root system is no longer a collection of spidering strands and is instead a mass clump of root, it is time to repot.
+If your root system is no longer a collection of spidering strands and is instead a mass clump of roots, it is time to repot.

 If your plants have been in the same pots for over a year and are showing no sign of growing larger keep an eye on your plants, maybe it is time to repot them.